Two days in the region Marche Italy

 The interior of the church is an orgy of Renaissance elements, of color fireworks in chapel domes, which keep directing my gaze upwards.
 We see marble statues that appear almost human in their Renaissance beauty.
 Pope Julius II sent Donato Bramante to Loreto in 1507 to do “big things” there.
 He accomplished his papal task with flying colors.
 There are few churches that have impressed us as much as the Basilica of Loreto.

-The mysterious caves of Camerano in Marche Italy
+The Camerano Caves in Marche Italy

 What you need for this journey through Italy